Idirianuk/WiiM-Ultra-Logitech-Harmony-RPi-Integration/README.md

 sudo ir-keytable -v -t -p all

 Press those buttons!
+Get those keycodes!

-Modify the remote.toml file with these keycodes
+Modify the remote.toml file with these keycodes.

 More keycodes can be found in the following Header file: https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h